 Just like the Paralytic in this story we often expect God to move according to our own predetermined course.
 In other words, we attempt to fit God into our own little box.
 When He doesn’t we get discouraged.
-In the Old Testament also we meet a man that attempted to fit God into his box.
+The Old Testament also has a man that attempted to fit God into his box.
 His name was Naaman.
 Naaman was furious when the Prophet Elisha ordered him to wash seven times in the river of Jordan because he expected the prophet to call on the name of the Lord and wave his hand over the spot and cure him of leprosy, (2 Kings 5:9-11).

 But we also meet people who did not limit God to their own puny imagination.
-The woman with an issue of blood is one such person.
+The woman with an issue with blood is one such person.
 Her faith was so creative she didn’t wait for Jesus to touch her!
 Rather she touched Jesus and was healed immediately, (Mark 5:25-34).

 God is a creative and innovative being.
 His ways are different from our ways.
 The healing of a man born blind in John 9:1-41.
-Jesus applied mud on the blind man’s eyes and told him to wash in the pool of Siloam.
+Jesus applied mud to the blind man’s eyes and told him to wash in the pool of Siloam.
 Why Jesus applied mud is another sermon.
 But we see he used a different method.